yy4382/s3-image-port/docs/guide/for-cloudflare-r2.md

 - Select the storage bucket you just created;
 - Click `Settings` and on the right side of the `CORS Policy` board click `Add/Edit CORS Policy` and modify it as you wish.

-Below is an example of a CORS policy that makes the [public instance](https://iport.yfi.moe) work:
+Below is an example of a CORS policy that makes the [official instance](https://iport.yfi.moe) work:

 ```json
 [